 - T – Time-bound

 Setting short-term weekly goals can help push you along during those times when motivation isn’t keeping up with your progress!
 When choosing these smaller milestones, choose ones that are easily attainable so that you’re feeling successful and stay motivated enough to keep up with your healthy habits.
+An example might be setting a goal to exercise 5 days this week.

 When losing weight, especially in a short time frame, it’s important to remember that success doesn’t happen overnight.
 Everyone starts somewhere and there are different body types so don’t compare yourself to others or allow yourself to be discouraged if you aren’t losing as quickly as someone else.
 Setbacks are frustrating but try not to let them get the best of you.